PC turns off when USB is inserted

 4. Disable USB port

-Obviously, this is not a good solution.
+This is not the right solution.
 But if the work is more important than connecting the USB devices, then it can be considered.
 If the steps mentioned above fail, it probably means the problem is with the hardware.
 So you can disable USB until sending your system to a hardware technician.
 The procedure is as follows.

-Reboot the system and use your system until it is sent for hardware level repair.
+Please reboot the system and use your system until it is sent for hardware-level repair.

 5. Change the power supply unit

-- Change the power adapter if it is laptop and check if it helps.
+- Change the power adapter if it is a laptop and check if it helps.

 - Change the system power supply.